RickWeber/RodRego/README.md

 > N DEB R X Y

-Decrements the contents or register R, then calls line X. If R is empty, it calls line Y.
+Decrements the contents of register R, then calls line X. If R is empty, it calls line Y.

+DEB can be used to create a while loop.